MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/software-defined-networking.md

 ![Your deployment will indicate that the status is active and healthy](media/software-defined-networking/status-active-and-healthy.png)

 If anything goes wrong or is being reported as unhealthy, see [Troubleshooting SDN](/windows-server/networking/sdn/troubleshoot/troubleshoot-software-defined-networking).
-Contact <a href="mailto:AKS on Azure Stack HCI and Windows Server aks-hci-sdn@microsoft.com"><a>AKS on Azure Stack HCI and Windows Server -sdn@microsoft.com</a> for assistance.

 It's important that SDN is healthy before proceeding.
 If you're deploying SDN in a new environment, create test VMs and verifying connectivity to the load balancer VIPs.
 See [how to create and attach VMs to an SDN virtual network](/azure-stack/hci/manage/vm) using Windows Admin Center.